 Discovery Metals is socially and environmentally focused with a 7 year commitment to Botswana to date.
 Botswana is a stable, transparent and mining friendly democracy with an ‘A’ credit rated economy and an attractive profit based tax system.

-Discovery Metals is listed on the Botswana Stock Exchange (BSE:DML) and the Australian Securities Exchange (ASX: DML) and is an ASX200 company.
+Discovery Metals is listed on the Botswana Stock Exchange (BSE:DML) and the Australian Securities Exchange (ASX: DML).